bsc-pm/ompss-ee/source/ompss-ee/01-examples/array-sum-fortran/README.rst

 In this case we annotate the algorithm using the Fortran syntax.
 The benchmark compute a set of array sums.
 The first inner loop initializes one array, that will be computed in the second inner loop.
-Dependences warantee proper execution and synchronization between initialization and compute results::
+Dependences warrant proper execution and synchronization between initialization and compute results::

    DO K=1,1000